Journaling for Mental Health

 Use your journal as you see fit.
 You don't have to share your journal with anyone.
 If you do want to share some of your thoughts with trusted friends and loved ones but don't want to talk about them out loud, you could show them parts of your journal.

 Keeping a journal helps you establish order when your world feels like it’s in chaos.
 It helps you get to know yourself by revealing your innermost fears, thoughts, and feelings.
 Look at your writing time as personal relaxation time, a time when you de-stress and wind down.
-Write in a place that's relaxing and soothing—maybe with a lit candle and a cup of tea.
+Write in a place that's relaxing and soothing—maybe with a cup of tea.
 Look forward to your journaling time, and know that you're doing something good for your mind and body.